Fetch a List of PowerApps across Environments

 Construct the OneNote Page

 With the data collected, I worked on the content for the pages.
 There’s an “Environment Info” summary table showcasing key environment details, and the number of apps in that environment.
-I also add some basic inline styling to the html tables, as the OneNote API is pretty finnicky with limited CSS support.
+I added basic inline styles to the HTML tables since OneNote API has limited CSS support and is finicky.

 <table border="1"; Width="500">